Skip to main content

 8. Check which models are compatible with your heating system

-Once you have narrowed it down to a few possible models, you will need to check that they are compatible with your boiler or heat-pump.
+Once you have narrowed your smart thermostat down to a few possible models, you will need to check that they are compatible with your boiler or heat-pump.

 Most modern boilers will be compatible with smart thermostats, particularly if already connected to a regular thermostat.
 However, it’s worth checking with your boiler manufacturer once you’ve chosen a particular smart thermostat model, before buying.